intel/transfer-learning/examples/cli/text_classification.md

-# Text Classification Intel Transfer Learning Tool CLI Examples
+# Text Classification Intel® Transfer Learning Tool CLI Example

-## Fine tuning using your own dataset
+## Fine Tuning Using Your Own Dataset

 The example below shows how to fine tune a TensorFlow text classification model using your own dataset in the .csv format.
 The .csv file is expected to have 2 columns: a numerical class label